peacalm/myostream/README.md

 # Extension for std::basic_ostream in C++
-This lib supports convenient output for all item-iterable container types, and their composited types.
+This lib supports convenient output for all item-iterable container types and their composited types, and supports mutable preferences which specify the output format.

 * C++ standard requirement: >= C++11